-The Affordable Device Program will include two initiatives: one for providing subsidized devices, the other for the recycling and redistribution of technology.
+The Affordable Device Program will include two (2) initiatives: one for providing subsidized devices, the other for the recycling and redistribution of technology.

-The subsidy initiative will enhance device accessibility for communities across the island, particularly at Multiservice and Internet Centers (MICs).32 The subsidy program will complement opportunities for financial assistance and subsidies beyond the federal Affordable Connectivity Program in partnership with internet service providers and device manufacturers.
-The Puerto Rico Broadband Program and its selected subgrantee will collaborate with community organizations throughout device negotiations to provide internet-enabled devices, including computers, laptops, and tablets, to underserved and economically disadvantaged communities throughout Puerto Rico.
+The subsidy initiative will enhance device accessibility for communities across the island, particularly at MICs.
+The subsidy program will complement opportunities for financial assistance and subsidies beyond the federal ACP in partnership with internet service providers and device manufacturers.
+The Puerto Rico Broadband Program and the selected subgrantee will collaborate with community organizations throughout device negotiations to provide internetenabled devices, including computers, laptops, and tablets, to underserved and economically disadvantaged communities throughout Puerto Rico.